 1

-Audit your charge master and superbills for any laetrile-adjacent entries.
-Search for amygdalin, Sarcarcinase, vitamin B-17, and nitriloside — not just "laetrile."
-If any of these appear as line items, flag them for review.
-They should be coded as patient-pay or handled with an ABN, not submitted to Medicare.
+Audit your charge master and encounter forms for any laetrile-related entries.
+Search for laetrile, amygdalin, Sarcarcinase, vitamin B-17, and nitriloside.
+If any of these appear in your charge capture system, flag them for immediate review.
+A charge that can't be billed shouldn't sit in your master file unchecked.

 2